r5atom/Saturday-Datascience/results/README.md

 ![F13](./MLR_Lasso.png)
 _Figure 13.
 As fig. 12; MLR with categorical and numerical features, but with regularization (Lasso).
 The dashed lines bound coefficients that are zero._

 The effect of regularization can be seen in figure 13.
-Overall, coefficients are reduced and many are set to zero.
+Overall, coefficients are reduced (not scale difference) and many are set to zero.
 The regularization hyperparameter alpha was determined by a grid search and set to $\alpha=0.001$.
-The performance of the model is comparable to the model without regularization (see fig. 12), but this model uses less features to achieve this.
-The overal trend of feature importance (contribution to the value) is maintained.
-The brand feature might be more insightful in the regularized model.
+The performance of the model is comparable to the model without regularization (see fig. 12), but this model uses less features (i.e. it is less complex) to achieve this.
+The overal trend of feature importance is maintained.
+The brand feature might be more insightful now than in the un-regularized model.

 As said the Lasso model performs equivalently to the non regularized model (fig. 8) with $R^2 = ~0.6$ and with similar high variable CV $R^2$, indicating low level of generalization.